-The transmitter section comprises of an 8-bit Transmit Shift Register (TSR) and 32 bytes of FIFO which includes a byte-wide Transmit Holding Register (THR).
-TSR shifts out every data bit with the 16X or 8X or 4X (if 8X or 4X sampling is selected via the 8XMODE Register or 4XMODE Register) internal clock.
-A bit time is 16 (or 8 or 4) clock periods.
+The transmitter section comprises of an 8-bit Transmit Shift Register (TSR) and 64 bytes of FIFO which includes a byte-wide Transmit Holding Register (THR).
+TSR shifts out every data bit with the 16X or 8X (if 8X sampling is selected via the 8XMODE Register) internal clock.
+A bit time is 16 (or 8) clock periods.
 The transmitter sends the start-bit followed by the number of data bits, inserts the proper parity-bit if enabled, and adds the stop-bit(s).
 The status of the FIFO and TSR are reported in the Line Status Register (LSR bit-5 and bit-6).